lodgedwhere/lodgedwhere.github.io/essays/minimal-model-of-ego.md

 # Markov model

-With a 2-bit memory the system is a 4-state Markov chain.
+With a 2-bit memory the system is a 4-state Markov chain, which allows a fully analytic approach with a closed-form expression for mutual information:

 ## Setup (minimal 2-bit system)